 10.71.8 BSS privacy enhancements operations

 (…existing texts…)

-The associated non-AP BPE MLDs and BPE AP MLD operate in a single EPP group.
+The associated BPE non-AP MLDs(#2268) and BPE AP MLD operate in a single EPP group.
 At the beginning of each epoch, the BPE non-AP STA addresses and SN spaces and PNs of the individual frames are anonymized in all links according to CPE anonymization, see 10.71.3 (Establishing CPE MAC header anonymization parameter sets).
 The BPE MLD affiliated AP addresses, the Timestamp field of the Privacy Beacons and the group frames are anonymized according to BPE anonymization, see 10.71.4 (Establishing BPE MAC header anonymization parameter sets).
-The AIDs used by the associated non-AP BPE MLDs are assigned by the AP MLD, see 10.71.7 (Frame anonymization and AID).
+The AIDs used by the associated BPE non-AP MLDs(#2268) are assigned by the AP MLD, see 10.71.7 (Frame anonymization and AID).

 TGbi Editor: Instruction: Modify 12.2.7 as follows

 Requirements for management frame protection